adoug/engine-51/Readme.md

 ## Usage

-The DFSViewer is a console application that currently prints the contents of DFS archives:
+The DFSEXPorter is a console application that currently prints the contents of DFS archives:

 ```
-DFSViewer <dfs_file>
+DFSEXPorter <dfs_file>
 ```

 **Note**: Currently, the tool only displays the contents of the DFS archive.
 Export functionality is coming.